-NOTE: For the safety purposes of our servers, we are using SSH PORT : 44200
+NOTE: For the safety purpose of our servers, we are using SSH PORT: 44200

 Download and open PuTTY using the following steps: